minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 discuss the contents with fellow students and the teaching crew *before* handing it in.

-*Save your proposal document as `README.md` in the root of your GitHub repository.
-Put the images in a subfolder called `docs`.*
+> Save your proposal document as `README.md` in the root of your GitHub repository.
+Put the images in a subfolder called `doc`.
+Using Markdown and this particular directory structure is compulsory!